Using This Website

-The CELT website is run by the University of Derby.
+The Digital and Academic Practice website is run by the University of Derby.
 We want as many people as possible to be able to use the site and are committed to ensuring digital accessibility for people with disabilities.
-For example, that means you should be able to:
+For example, that means:

 Measures to support accessibility